MarianKelsey/mariankelsey.github.io/_pages/onlinecontent.md

 author_profile: true
 ---

+### Gods & Moviemakers: The Lord of the Rings
+Gods & Moviemakers is a podcast for religion / history nerds and movie lovers with hosts Joe Scales and Katie Turner.
+'In many ways, The Lord of the Rings: The Fellowship of the Ring perfectly demonstrates most of the tropes of a "Chosen One" type: An ordinary person chosen for an extraordinary task, guided by a mentor-type figure, and aided by a loyal support system.
+But who is the chosen figure in this film?
+Is it the hobbit, Frodo, or Aragorn, the king to be?'

+I was invited as the expert guest on this episode to debate who has been chosen, and what biblical imagery may be present in our two potential chosen one characters.

+You can listen to the episode [here](https://www.godsandmoviemakers.com/episodes-102-the-lord-of-the-rings)

+​

 ### The book of Jonah, the relenting of God, and the fate of Jerusalem
 My PhD thesis on inner-biblical allusion in the book of Jonah will soon be published as a monograph.
 The findings also formed the basis of my plenary paper at the SOTS summer conference in Durham in 2018.